Master's Programs

 • Exclusive language Course**

-• Exclusive Career accelerating Program provided by a dedicated team from the Nova SBE Career Office
+• Exclusive Career Accelerating Program provided by a dedicated team from the Nova SBE Career Office

-• Students must carry out a work project (thesis) in their final semester.
+• Students must carry out a Work Project (thesis) in their final semester.
 Check the formats available below.

 • Language 1: English C1

-• Language 2: B1 or Mother Tongue
+• Language 2: Mother Tongue or B1 (if English is the mother tongue)

-• Language 3: A2 if English is not mother tongue.
+• Language 3: A2

 To reach these objectives, applicants must meet the following requisites at application: